johnzxcvbnm/Adi/unit_4/w10d02/homework/README.md

         - game_id: int
         - image: text
         - has_been_released: boolean
-  - As a user, I can get all amiibos in the database
+  - As a user, I can get all amiibos in the database.
+Include the amiibo's game name and game image.
-  - As a user, I can get an individual amiibo's information from the database
+  - As a user, I can get an individual amiibo's information from the database.
+Include the amiibo's game name and game image.
   - As a user, I can remove an amiibo from the database in case any of them get pulled out of production
   - As a user, I can edit an amiibo's information